 All exams are to be taken as scheduled by the instructor.
 All students are expected to be on-time for exams.
 Any student who will be late for an exam will need to arrange a make-up exam.
 Once the exam has begun, late student entry is disruptive to other students and arrangements for an alternate exam time may be made with the lead instructor.
 Arrangements for taking exams at an alternate time due to expected absences may be made at the instructor's discretion.
-For unexpected absences due to unforeseen circumstances or illness, a student who is absent on a scheduled exam date must call, not text, the lead faculty of the course at least one hour prior to the start of the exam to notify the lead faculty.
-Student will take the make-up exam on the day they return to class, lab or clinical.
-If a student is chronically missing scheduled exam time points will be deducted from the earned test score in the following manner:
+For unexpected absences due to unforeseen circumstances or illness, a student who is absent on a scheduled exam date must contact the lead faculty of the course at least one hour prior to the start of the exam to notify the lead faculty.
+Students must receive confirmation from faculty regarding communication.
+Students must take missed exams prior to returning to class, lab or clinical.
+If a student is chronically missing scheduled exam time, points will be deducted from the earned test score in the following manner: